What is a code review?

 - Does this code run successfully in a local development environment?

-- Has this code been ran through the VIP Scanner, and have all blocker-level issues been addressed and other errors closely investigated?
-You’ll need to upload scanner results along with your submission
+- Has this code been run through the PHPCS, and have all blocker-level issues been addressed and other errors closely investigated?
+You’ll need to upload PHPCS results along with your submission.

 - Does the code correctly escape, sanitize and validate data?
 Our requirements may be more stringent than you’re accustomed to.
 Please follow our “late-escaping” best practice.